ramereth/presentation-ganeti-tutorial/terminology/5_other.md

 * Short strings attached to cluster, nodes, or instances
 * Useful for attaching owner information
-* Listing instances by tags
+* Used by external applications such as GWM

 !SLIDE bullets list